Vinay-golkonda99/MLOps-Project/README.md

 # DevOps-Project
-A DevOps Project trying to gradually evolve into MLOps
+A DevOps Project to gradually evolve and adopt into MLOps

-# 🤖 MLOps Project with Terraform, Docker, EKS, ArgoCD & Observability(LGTM)
+# 🤖 DevOps Project with Terraform, Docker, EKS, ArgoCD & Observability(LGTM)

 This project demonstrates a production-grade basic MLOps pipeline that deploys a HuggingFace LLM-based Flask API to AWS EKS using GitHub Actions, ArgoCD, and monitors it using Grafana, Loki, Tempo, and Mimir.